brimdor/code-server-tunnels/README.md

 - This image is built to be non-root.
 In order to use Docker, you must utilize a remote Docker setup.
 - For remote Docker, ensure the host is reachable and SSH keys are valid.
 - For Kubernetes/Helm, mount secrets for SSH keys as needed.
+- The container configures Zsh for the `coder` user and ensures `/home/coder/.local/bin` is in the PATH.